briandelro/oeon.github.io/_posts/2013-09-10-cuttin-tiles.md

 ###Final thoughts:
 - Might cut some lower zoom levels - up to 21?
 Wow, how long will that take?
 - Might try saving reducing the TMS total size by using something else (NAIP?) at the higher zoom levels.
 - I'm not sure how much compression at the early stages of the processing would effect the results, both quality and size.
+I am going to see how processing this same area but from MrSID format, will affect size/quality.
 - .vrt / VRT has come a long way.
 Just a couple years ago - I think it was just coming out and things like this weren't possible.
 Thanks FrankW!

 <a href="http://www.flickr.com/photos/robven/3134215506/" title="Alcazar Tiles 17 by roberto_venturini, on Flickr"><img src="http://farm4.staticflickr.com/3285/3134215506_6546eb79af.jpg" width="492" height="500" alt="Alcazar Tiles 17"></a>